 By analyzing large amounts of data, companies can detect signs of a probable failure or error that can harm their business or even some small processes in it.

 GEMÜ, a well-known automation components and valve manufacturer, created a type of technology based on the Internet of Things (IoT) to supervise the performance of manufacturing processes to timely detect and eliminate deteriorating parts before they malfunction, which increases the efficiency of manufacturing processes.

 Today we have connected cars that produce a massive amount of data from sensors set in the vehicle.
 The collected data then goes directly to car manufacturers and dealerships, who then warn drivers about any issues and prevent them before the car breaks down.

 Utility suppliers use Predictive Maintenance for better regulated internal work, using huge data amounts generated by smart meters to detect early traits of supply and demand issues and introduce measures to prevent outages.

 The Insurance industry can benefit from Predictive Maintenance while making more accurate Predictive Analytics on disastrous weather conditions.

 The usage of Predictive Maintenance is not limited only to the Manufacturing and Automotive industries, but is mostly applied to these two.
 Not only does this technology reduce maintenance costs, but also it decreases unexpected failures, overhaul, and repair time by almost 60% as well as significantly increases equipment and device uptime.
 Manufacturing leaders are already beginning to understand the importance of using Predictive Maintenance with Machine Learning for the monitoring of expensive and complex machines; thus, industry 4.0 will rely on it.
-Only Top AI Companies could handle the proper implementation of the technology while the adoption of Predictive Maintenance is still nascent.
 You could be among the pioneers in your market if you consider the use of this technology!